Violating the Thermodynamic Uncertainty Relation in the Three-Level Maser

 We find the quantum model results in reduced noise $F$ and thermodynamic uncertainty $\mathcal{Q}$ for small detuning $|\Delta|<\Gamma$.
-This establishes the condition for a quantum advantage in the SSDB engine.
-We note that evaluating $\mathrm{var}(P)$ using the quantum regression theorem is expected to give the same results \cite{VerteletskyPRA2020,KerremansArxiv2021}.
+This establishes the condition for a quantum advantage in the SSDB engine, implying that this engine outperforms its classical limit.
+Furthermore, when $\mathcal{Q}<2$, the SSDB engine outperforms all classical engines where the TUR holds, which includes all Markovian classical engines.
+We note that there may exist non-Markovian classical engines which outperform the SSDB engine.

-\textit{Monte Carlo exploration.---} To explore the thermodynamic behavior of the model we systematically evaluated $\mathcal{Q}$ by Monte Carlo sampling over a region of the parameter space, see Fig~\ref{FigMC}.
+\textit{Monte Carlo exploration.---} To explore the thermodynamic behavior of the model we systematically evaluated $\mathcal{Q}$ by Monte Carlo sampling over a region of the parameter space, see Fig.~\ref{FigMC}.
 Both the quantum and classical model operate close to the conventional TUR limit $\mathcal{Q}= 2$ in the great majority of sampled operation points.
-Quantum violations of the conventional TUR are not uncommon, see inset of Fig~\ref{FigMC}(a).
+Quantum violations of the conventional TUR are not uncommon, see the inset in Fig.~\ref{FigMC}~(a).
 On the other hand $\mathcal{Q}^\mathrm{cl}\ge 2$ is always satisfied as expected for systems based on classical rate equations.
-The range of $\mathcal{Q}$ stretches slightly wider to both smaller and larger values than $\mathcal{Q}^\mathrm{cl}$ due to the possibility of both quantum advantage and disadvantage, cf. Fig~\ref{FigMC}(a) and (b).
+The range of $\mathcal{Q}$ stretches slightly wider to both smaller and larger values than $\mathcal{Q}^\mathrm{cl}$ due to the possibility of both quantum advantage and disadvantage, cf. Fig.~\ref{FigMC}~(a) and (b).